Tingbjerg

 Tingbjerg is a large housing project designed and built from 1950 to 1972 by Steen Eiler Rasmussen as principal architect.
 It is located in Copenhagen County, 6 km northwest of the center of Copenhagen in Denmark.
-The area is idyllic in its own green pocket surrounded by Vestvolden and Utterslev Mose.
-There is plenty of light and air, beautiful nature and rich wildlife.
-The inhabitants are mixed with Danes and immigrants.
-Of 6,566 inhabitants, 42% are native Danes, 37% are immigrants and 21% are Danes with immigrant parents.
+This parish is one of the poorest and the most multicultural in Denmark: according to the official statistics in Denmark, in 2022, of 6,278 inhabitants, 68.5% are either immigrants or descendant of immigrants from non-western countries.

 Steen Eiler Rasmussen and C.Th.Sørensen

-The Architect and Professor Steen Eiler Rasmussen work with the fellow Professor and Landscape Archietct C.Th.
+The Architect and Professor Steen Eiler Rasmussen work with the fellow Professor and Landscape Architect C.Th.
 Sørensen to create a self-contained housing development.
 The housing is 3 storey blocks with a single landmark tower of 12 storeys which can be seen from surrounding neighborhoods.
 Housing is arranged in blocks that open towards the south and west making Tingbjerg open and giving direct sunlight to the apartments.
 Yellow brick walls, shallow pitched roofs and many green spaces are the dominant features of Tingbjerg.
 Plans to connect Tingbjerg to the local rail network failed, and subsequently a lack of express bus connections and a single point for vehicle entry into Tingbjerg has left it somewhat isolated from the surrounding city.
 Cycle access is generally good with routes along Hareskovvej, towards the city centre, and Vestvolden.
 Along Ruten, Steen Eiler Rasmussen's Lille Torv (Little Square) and Store Torv (Big Square) which have served as an elongated town centre are being removed as part of the ongoing densification of Tingbjerg.